Thewbi/cpp_gen/README.md

 	// }
 	// return false;

-	//return false;
+	return false;
 }
 ```

-In cpp14parser.rs replace all occurences of 1isize with 1i64.
+In cpp14parser.rs replace all occurences of 1usize with 1i64.
 Otherwise there will be shift with overflow errors.

 Then rebuild the application